ISISComputingGroup/EPICS-refl/BlockServer/blockserver_docs/block_server_structure.rst

 1. Check folders hold the expected files
 2. Check the xml files against the schema (using the static ConfigurationSchemaChecker class)
-3. Load the files into a dummy ConfigServerManager
+3. Load the files into a dummy InactiveConfigHolder
 4. Create a PV name based on the configuration name but ensuring only valid chars
 5. Create a PV for the configuration that gives all data on it
 6. For each component the configurations that contain it are noted in a dictionary